deadghost/front-end-code-challenge/README.md

 - During routing we also dispatch for the necessary data for a given page via API in addition to dispatching for the associated view.
-- When a user navigates links, they user does not make a request for the URL.
+- When a user navigates links, the user does not make a request for the URL.
 The user stays on the page, we change the URL, and the user's view changes.
 We do this via HTML5 pushState using the clojurescript pushy library.